 Dry skin, for example, requires a heavier, possibly oil-based moisturizer while oily skin does not require such a heavy cream and definitely not an oil-based product.
 Oil-based products cause breakouts when used on oily skin.
-For oily skin, one should choose a light, water based product which is non-comedogenic, which means it does not clog the pores.
+For oily skin, one should choose a light, water-based product which is non-comedogenic, which means it does not clog the pores.
 Clogged pores will result in breakouts, pimples, blackheads, and whiteheads.
 Not only are there different moisturizers for different skin types, but there are also different moisturizers for different age groups.
-As you can see, it can become quite complicated.
+As you can see, choosing the right moisture can become quite complicated.

 I was watching a popular news program while dressing for my 9 – 5 one morning and they had a segment on moisturizers.
 Their expert said what we all should know already, but just in case you don’t…I am giving you a synopsis below.
 These are very simple and easy to understand explanations of the requirements of different skin types.

 For oily skin: Many people with oily skin are afraid of moisturizers since they’re prone to breakouts, but all skin needs moisture!
 Look for water-based products that are noncomedogenic, or not likely to clog pores.
 Try an oil-free moisturizer or a serum to give your face the moisture it needs, without the extra shine.